nico-synnax/synnax-fork/.github/PULL_REQUEST_TEMPLATE/rc.md

   - [ ] Enable and disable data saving.
   - [ ] Enabled auto-start, and ensure that the task automatically starts after configuration.
-  - [ ] Ensure no lag between sensor input and server data recording.
+  - [ ] Ensure no lag between sensor input and Synnax data recording.
   - [ ] Configure and run an analog read task for the following channels:
     - [ ] Current (NI-9203)
     - [ ] Resistance (NI-9219)